grouville/install_sessions_macos_mojave/README.md

 ## How to install Sessions on Mac OS Mojave+

-Even though Safari extensions have been deprecated, the last version of Sessions still works on Mojave and Higher.
+Even though Safari extensions have been deprecated, the last version of Sessions still work on Mojave and Higher.

 It's installation is a little bit trickier than before, but you'll be just fine 😄